Nik212/FSE_project_team_6/README.md

 This repository is not an original official implementation of the work, but a refactored codebase.
 Performed within the FSE coursework at Skoltech.
 The original code is located in the following repository (https://github.com/angeladai/3DMV)

-The script is running using Docker.
-We use the following image nvidia/cuda:10.2-cudnn7-devel-ubuntu18.04.

 # 3DMV

 3DMV jointly combines RGB color and geometric information to perform 3D semantic segmentation of RGB-D scans.
 This work is based on our ECCV'18 paper, [